stonepros/stone/doc/dev/blkin.rst

   java -jar zipkin.jar

-Show Ceph's Blkin Traces in Zipkin-web
+Show Stone's Blkin Traces in Zipkin-web
 ======================================
 Download babeltrace-zipkin project.
 This project takes the traces generated with blkin and sends them to a Zipkin collector using scribe::